geekette828/sun-haven-parser/README.md

 ## JSON Objects
+JSON_imageList.py --<br>
+Creates a massive json object based on sprite files located in the input directory.
+This will pull the image name and associated GUID.<br>

 JSON_itemList.py --<br>
 Creates a massive json object based on monobehaviour files located in the input directory.
 This will pull various information of each item, many of the fields in various infoboxes will use these numbers.<br>